Gini coefficient: Benefits and income in kind

 Inaccuracies in assign monetary value to income in kind reduce the accuracy of Gini as a measurement of true inequality.

 While taxes and cash transfers are relatively straightforward to account for, other government benefits can be difficult to value.
 Benefits such as subsidized housing, medical care, and education are difficult to value objectively, as it depends on the quality and extent of the benefit.
 In absence of a free market, valuing these income transfers as household income is subjective.
 The theoretical model of the Gini coefficient is limited to accepting correct or incorrect subjective assumptions.

 In subsistence-driven and informal economies, people may have significant income in other forms than money, for example, through subsistence farming or bartering.
 These forms of income tend to accrue to poor segments of populations in emerging and transitional economy countries such as those in sub-Saharan Africa, Latin America, Asia, and Eastern Europe.
 Informal economy accounts for over half of global employment and as much as 90 percent of employment in some of the poorer sub-Saharan countries with high official Gini inequality coefficients.
 Schneider et al., in their 2010 study of 162 countries, report about 31.2%, or about $20 trillion, of world's GDP is informal.
 In developing countries, the informal economy predominates for all income brackets except the richer, urban upper-income bracket populations.
 Even in developed economies, 8% (United States) to 27% (Italy) of each nation's GDP is informal.
 The resulting informal income predominates as a livelihood activity for those in the lowest income brackets.
 The value and distribution of the incomes from informal or underground economy is difficult to quantify, making true income Gini coefficients estimates difficult.
 Different assumptions and quantifications of these incomes will yield different Gini coefficients.

 Alternatives

 Given the limitations of the Gini coefficient, other statistical methods are used in combination or as an alternative measure of population dispersity.
-For example, entropy measures are frequently used (e.g. the Atkinson index or the Theil Index and Mean log deviation as special cases of the generalized entropy index).
-These measures attempt to compare the distribution of resources by intelligent agents in the market with a maximum entropy random distribution, which would occur if these agents acted like non-interacting particles in a closed system following the laws of statistical physics.
+For example, entropy measures are frequently used (e.g. or the Theil Index and Mean log deviation as special cases of the generalized entropy index, or equivalently as special cases of the Atkinson index).

-The Ortego two-parameter model may be superior to the GINI index.
+The Ortega two-parameter model can be used to make more detailed predictions of social outcomes than can be obtained from single-parameter models such as the Gini index.

+The Gini coefficient was found to be oversensitive to changes in the middle of the distribution, an alternative are median income-based approaches.

+The coefficient of variation (CV) is another alternative, functioning as the squared-difference mathematical counterpart to the Gini coefficient.
+While the Gini index relies on the absolute differences between data points, the CV calculates the ratio of the standard deviation to the mean, effectively squaring the pairwise differences.
+This makes the CV highly sensitive to extreme outliers, such as wealth transfers at the very top of a distribution, contrasting with the Gini index's focus on the middle.